trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ``<packageDir>/`` if at all possible.
-While this is not a requirement for the basic TriBITS build system, the approach for automatically detecting when a package has changed by looking at what files have changed (which is used in ``checkin-test.py`` and `TRIBITS_CTEST_DRIVER()`_) requires that the package's files be listed under ``<packageDir>/`` (see `Pre-push Testing using checkin-test.py`_).
-Without this, these development testing tools will not be able to effectively determine what needs to be rebuilt and retested which can clean to pushing broken software.
+While this is not a requirement for the basic TriBITS build system, the approach for automatically detecting when a package has changed by looking at what files have changed (which is used in the `checkin-test.py`_ script and `TRIBITS_CTEST_DRIVER()`_) requires that the package's files be listed under ``<packageDir>/`` (see `Pre-push Testing using checkin-test.py`_).
+Without this, the TriBITS development tools will not be able to automatically determine what needs to be rebuilt and retested which can lead to pushing broken software.

-These TriBITS Package files are documented in more detail below:
+The following TriBITS Package files are documented in more detail below:

 * `<packageDir>/cmake/Dependencies.cmake`_
 * `<packageDir>/CMakeLists.txt`_